microsoft/playwright/docs/src/api/params.md

 ## evaluate-expression
 - `expression` <[string]>

 JavaScript expression to be evaluated in the browser context.
-If it looks like a function declaration, it is interpreted as a function.
-Otherwise, evaluated as an expression.
+If the expresion evaluates to a function, the function is automatically invoked.

 ## js-evaluate-pagefunction
 * langs: js